fh17488/ImageWorkFlow/README.md

 A rule will be configured to trigger the state machine when an object is uploaded to the S3 bucket for images.
 However, for this the PutObject API must be logged by CloudTrail.
 To configure this rule follow the instructions at the URL: [https://docs.aws.amazon.com/step-functions/latest/dg/tutorial-cloudwatch-events-s3.html](https://docs.aws.amazon.com/step-functions/latest/dg/tutorial-cloudwatch-events-s3.html).

 The JSON object passed to the State Machine by the rule is given in the file &#39;event\_obfuscated.json&#39;.
 Some strings have been replaced by the token &#39;XXYZ&#39; for security.

+Note that this rule will have to be installed external to the SAM application.

+## Deployment

+Download the ImageWorkFlow folder.
+Install AWS SAM CLI.
+Execute 'sam build' and then 'sam deploy'.
+This will result in a CloudFormation stack that will create all components except for the CloudWatch Rule, the CloudTrail S3 bucket and the CloudTrail trail needed for the CloudWatch Rule.